kubernetes/website/content/en/docs/setup/independent/high-availability.md

 This page explains two different approaches to setting up a highly available Kubernetes cluster using kubeadm:

-- With stacked control planes.
-This approach requires less infrastructure. etcd members and control plane nodes are co-located.
+- With stacked control plane nodes.
+This approach requires less infrastructure.
+The etcd members and control plane nodes are co-located.
 - With an external etcd cluster.
 This approach requires more infrastructure.
 The control plane nodes and etcd members are separated.

+Before proceeding, you should carefully consideer which approach best meets the needs of your applications and environment.
+[This comparison topic](ha-topology.md) outlines the advantages and disadvantages of each.

 Your clusters must run Kubernetes version 1.12 or later.
 You should also be aware that setting up HA clusters with kubeadm is still experimental and will be further simplified